top of page

 Social Inclusion and Community Well-being

-Entrepreneurship can be key to self -employment.
-BforB over the years supported franchising as its key mechanism to reach out to communities.
+Entrepreneurship can be key to self-employment.
+BforB has supported franchising as its key mechanism to reach out to communities.
 Addressing social challenges was another important focus.
-Speakers looking to stress the importance of creating an inclusive society where everyone has access to opportunities.
+Speakers stressed the importance of creating an inclusive society where everyone has access to opportunities.

 The summit emphasized that economic progress must go hand in hand with social well-being to build a resilient Greater Manchester.